-The paradox Jesus teaches is the way to self-fulfillment is not selfindulgence, but self-denial.
-Protestant Reformation leader John Calvin (1509-1564) understood losing our life for Christ's sake and wrote with a repeated emphasis on the phrases "We are not our own, we are God's."
+The paradox Jesus teaches is the way to self-fulfillment is not self-indulgence, but self-denial.
+Protestant Reformation leader John Calvin (1509-1564) understood losing our life for Christ's sake and wrote the following:

 "We are not our own; therefore neither our reason nor our will should predominate in our deliberations and actions.